mvlsqz/code-practices/factory-method/docs.md

 the type of objects that will be created.
 This pattern is particularly useful when the exact type of the object to be created is determined at runtime.

-The Factory Method pattern suggest that you replace direct object construction call (using the `new` operator) with calls to a special *factory* method being called from within the factory method.
+The Factory Method pattern suggests that you replace direct object construction call (using the `new` operator) with calls to a special *factory* method being called from within the factory method.
 These Objects are often referred to as *products*
   > refactor.guru